Future's Shadow (Chronology 3)

 Saxh snorted.
 "Ynbru is just being pessimistic.
 It's really enjoyable.
 You ought to learn- we could go out together then."
 He smiled down at his kid brother.

 Llanyb liked the sound of that.
 He'd always admired his much older brother, Saxh.
-He always treated Llanyb like the grownup he felt he was, when everyone else just saw a little child.
+He always treated Llanyb like the grownup he felt he was, when everyone else just saw a little child."Well, alright then."
+He said, grudgingly.

 "Can I watch?" said Ynbru, a wicked little smile on her lips.